robinovitch61/wander/README.md

 # required: nomad token
 wander_token: nomad_token

+# optional (default 2): update interval for jobs and allocations data.
+Disable by setting to -1
+wander_update_seconds: 1

 # only relevant for `wander serve` - the host of the machine serving the ssh app
 wander_host: localhost